nginyc/tournament-sim/README.md

 # MEAN Tournament Simulator

 A barely functional prototype of tournament simulator on the MongoDB - ExpressJS - AngularJS - NodeJS stack, a by-product from my learning process as I try to put the following technologies together.
-A deployed version is available at https://tournament-sim.herokuapp.com/tournaments/.

 Technologies used: